 Bloom time is something else to consider when you're choosing varieties for naturalizing.
 Early blooming varieties can start flowering more than a month before the late blooming ones.
 By planting one or more varieties from each flowering season, you can have flowers in bloom for six weeks or more.

 When it's time to plant the bulbs, you can plant them in drifts by variety, such as a swath of all yellow Dutch Master or all white Mount Hood.
 For a more informal look, you can create or purchase a mix that includes several colors such as a Trumpet Mix or Multiflowering Mix.

 Purchasing a naturalizing mix can save you both time and money.
 Before you buy, be sure to check the bulb size.
 Naturalizing mixes sometimes include smaller than average bulbs.
-A naturalizing mix with 12/14 cm bulbs is a good buy as long as you are OK about getting fewer flowers the first couple years than you'll get with a 14/16 cm naturalizing mix.
+A naturalizing mix with 12/14 cm bulbs is a good buy as long as you are OK about getting fewer flowers in the first couple of years than you'll get with a 14/16 cm naturalizing mix.

 Daffodils perform best when they're planted in a well drained location and get plenty of sun, but they will also tolerate some shade.
 All of the following varieties are strong growers and good multipliers, and will give you many years of beautiful spring color.